gooesoft/django-session-log/README.md

 Quickstart
 ==========

+Basic Installation that will provide you with admin view of all session logs:

-1. Include `django-session-activity` in your `requirements.txt` file.
+1. Include `django-session-log` in your `requirements.txt` file.
-2. Add `session_activity` to `INSTALLED_APPS` and migrate/syncdb.
+2. Add `session_log` to `INSTALLED_APPS` and migrate db.

+Optionally you can add view that lets your users see all of their active sessions and log out them.

-3. Add `session_activity.middleware.SessionActivityMiddleware` to
+1. Add `session_activity.middleware.SessionActivityMiddleware` to
     `MIDDLEWARE_CLASSES` after the
     `django.contrib.sessions.middleware.SessionMiddleware` and
     `django.contrib.auth.middleware.AuthenticationMiddleware` middleware
     classes.
+This step is optional and only required if you intend user to be able to see all his active sessions and log out them
-4. Add url config for session list and sign-out views:
+2. Add url config for session list and sign-out views:

     > ``` {.sourceCode .python}
     > url(r'^sessions/', include('session_activity.urls')),